-Multifaceted content creation is a challenging concept with potent results.
+With brand awareness being a top marketing priority these days, multifaceted content creation can deliver big.
 Too many marketers are obsessed with finding that one channel that will be the key to their organization's success.
-In reality, you may need to manage a range of channels and keep them all in the air to be successful.
+We say you need to manage a range of channels and keep them all in the air to be successful.

 The same content can be repurposed and formatted for different social media platforms.
-Tools like Hootsuite can bring in a level of automaticity and make publishing and management of content to various channels easier.
-Guidelines for Twitter are different than those for LinkedIn and the content may still need some tweaking before publication.
-Create it once but make it something that will interest an audience on multiple platforms.
+Tools like Hootsuite can bring in a level of automaticity and make publishing content to other channels easier.
+The guidelines for Twitter differ from LinkedIn so the content might need some tweaking before publishing.
+Create it once but make it something that will interest an audience across multiple platforms.

-As for keeping multiple channels updated with fresh content, this is where reuse of the same content comes into play.
+As for keeping many channels updated with fresh content - this is where reuse of the same content comes into play.
 Focus on quality content that establishes authority.
-This may take more of an initial investment but can do a number of things for marketers.
+This might take more of an initial investment, but it can do many things for today's marketers.

-Quality “evergreen” content is content that remains relevant over a long period of time vs content that focuses on fast fading fads.
-Marketing trends may change but key concepts do not.
-With regular updates to reflect new developments, one original piece of content can have a long life.
+Quality “evergreen” content is what you should strive for.
+It is the kind that remains relevant over a long period of time vs. content that focuses on fast fading fads.
+Marketing trends may change, but key concepts do not.
+With regular updates to reflect new developments, one original piece of content can have a long life (just like this one!).

 Quality content can generate leads.
 To download a free ebook, for example, interested parties may have to enter their email address.
-Some studies show that people need to be “touched” from 3-7 times before making a purchase.
-Getting information from potential leads helps marketers continue to establish a relationship by providing interesting information and opportunities before, during and after a conversion.
+Recent studies show that people need a minimum of 10 touches to get and stay on prospects' radars (yes, 10 touches!).
+Getting information from potential leads helps marketers continue to establish a relationship.
+They can continue to deliver exciting information throughout the buyer's journey.

 Quality content qualifies leads.
-When readers listen, read and watch the content they are already making choices.
-When they decide to call, there are fewer questions and a strong desire to simply buy now since they have done their homework.
+When readers listen, read, and watch the content, they are already making choices.
+When they decide to engage, there are fewer questions and a strong desire to simply buy since they have done their homework.

 Another perk of quality content is that other sites may want to share it.
 Backlinks on high authority sites help to break into a new audience and further establish your reputation as an industry leader.

 Quality content can take many forms.
-Videos, for example, are powerful tools for visibility and creating relationships.
-Second to speaking face to face with someone, videos can help generate a level of trust and intimacy between a potential customer and a business.
-According to Forbes and the B2B Demand Generation Survey for 2012, marketing respondents preferred video over white papers, case studies and live demonstrations with representatives.
+Earlier, we mentioned video.
+Videos are powerful tools for visibility and creating relationships.
+They can help generate a level of trust and intimacy between a potential customer and a business.
+According to Forbes and the B2B Demand Generation Survey, marketing respondents preferred video over white papers, case studies, and live demonstrations with reps.

 Think about other places that your content can be used.
-For example, does the sales team have access to all the great materials that have been created?
+Ask yourself, "does the sales team have access to all the great materials that have been created?".

 Conduct a regular website audit.
 Ultimately, the goal is to have pages performing well with calls to action and high conversion rates.
 Review the pages and make a plan to work on other aspects that need fine-tuning.
-Search engine optimization rules are constantly changing and formatting and techniques need to incorporate the updates.
+Search engine optimization rules are constantly changing so you'll need to stay on top of the updates.

-The optimization of website efforts, inbound, email, and social media are necessary to properly penetrate your market and achieve best results.
+The optimization of website efforts, inbound, email, and social media is needed.
+Insights help penetrate your market and achieve the very best results.

 Skill #3: Create Strong Customer Relationships

 Create organic relationships with individuals and form a loyal customer base.
 The aim for marketers is to build ongoing relationships with customers.
-Know their needs and attune messages to address their concerns.
+Know their needs - and their pain points.
+Create messages to address their concerns.
 Listen to feedback.
-If negative feedback from a wide variety of customers results from marketing efforts, be open to hearing the complaints and review your strategy.
+If you're not getting desired results or, worse yet, negative feedback, be open to hearing the complaints and review your strategy.

-Customers are very savvy and are bombarded by sales pitches and advertisements every time they go online.
+Customers are very savvy.
+They're also bombarded by sales pitches and advertisements every time they go online.
 They want connection and a better experience.
-The perception marketers and companies have of what customers want can be vastly different than the reality.
+The perception marketers (and companies) have of what customers want can be vastly different from reality.
 Determine the desires of customers.
 In the Entrepreneur article, How to Figure Out Exactly What Your Customers Want, Jaynie L. Smith, co-author of Relevant Selling and CEO of Smart Advantage helps companies with that issue.

-According to Smith, more than 90 percent of companies get it wrong and don’t know which of their products or services are most important to consumers.
-Smart Advantage works with a research firm to conduct double-blind surveys to determine what customers want.
+According to Smith, more than 90 percent of companies get it wrong and don’t know which of their products or services are most important to buyers.

-How can marketers benefit from this type of approach?
-Use customer-satisfaction surveys on a regular basis to determine what the customer base appreciates most about the products, services, engagement and the company itself.
+Want to get it right?
+Use customer satisfaction surveys regularly.
+Surveys help determine what the customer base appreciates most about the products, services, engagement, and the company itself.
 Incorporate that within the marketing strategy and content development.
 The best marketing practices derive from knowing want an audience wants.

-Marketers need to education themselves on what makes their target audience tick, what they like about the company and what can be improved.
-Getting information directly from consumers will assist marketers as well as other departments.
-Learn about consumers.
+Marketers need to educate themselves on what makes their target audience tick - and what their primary pain points are too!
+Getting information directly from buyers will assist marketers in meeting customer's needs.
+Learn about prospects and customers.
 Combine efforts with internal departments.
-Align marketing strategy with company objectives, campaigns, and messages.
-Plan and initiate efforts.
+And examine company objectives, campaigns, and messages to align marketing strategy.
+Then, plan and initiate actions.
 Review and reflect on results.
 Lead with knowledge and informed experience, not guesswork.

-Studies have shown that a large number of successful marketing managers focus on analytics throughout the day.
-The key is paying close attention to exactly what that data is telling you.
-Data can provide extensive insight into customer behavior and the effectiveness of marketing efforts.
+Studies have shown that most successful marketers focus on analytics throughout the day.
+The key is paying close attention to what that data is telling you.
+Data provides extensive insight into customer behavior and the effectiveness of marketing efforts.

-According to The Top 5 Google Analytics Reports for Social Media Marketers, there are 5 ways to watch the behavior of incoming leads from the data being generated from marketing efforts.
+According to The Top 5 Google Analytics Reports for Social Media Marketers, there are 5 ways to watch incoming leads' behavior from the data being generated from marketing efforts.